andyt530/py-az2tf/README.md

 ## Planned Additions

-+ PaaS databases and other missing providers
++ PaaS databases and other missing providers (feel free to contribute !)
 + ongoing better AKS support as AKS evolves
-+ Other terraform providers where terraform supports
++ Other terraform providers as terraform supports

 ## Using the Azure runbook code